 Your baby is all grown up and ready for college.
-As a parent, it's a very bittersweet time.
+As a parent, it's bittersweet.
 On the one hand, you're proud of the young adult you raised and excited for the next chapter in their life.
-But there's always the nervousness about coping with an empty nest, especially if you don't have any younger children at home.
-Part of you is a bit excited for a kid-free household — can you even remember what that feels like?
-Still, you're struggling to come to terms with the whole "letting go" thing.
+On the other hand, you could be feeling nervous about being kid-free.

 Coping with your empty nest could mean embracing it.
-You and your spouse have weathered the ups and downs of parenting together for many years, and now it's time for the two of you.
-Relish this new phase of your relationship, and enjoy doing things as a couple again like planning a vacation or weekend getaway, setting up regular date nights, tackling home projects or getting together with friends.
+You and your partner or spouse have weathered the ups and downs of parenting together for many years, and now it's time for the two of you.
+Relish this new phase of your relationship, and enjoy doing things as a couple again like planning a vacation or weekend getaway, setting up regular date nights, tackling home projects, or getting together with friends.